Abatement

 Standing to challenge (locus standi) is the legal right to contest a will or claim against an estate if you would benefit financially from the challenge succeeding.

-A statute of limitations (or limitation period) is the legally defined deadline by which you must take court action to challenge a [will](/glossary/will), claim from an estate, or pursue other legal remedies.
+A statute of limitations (or limitation period) is the legally defined deadline by which you must take court action to challenge a will, claim from an estate, or pursue other remedies.

 Statutory legacy is the fixed sum (currently £322,000) that a surviving spouse or civil partner automatically receives when someone dies without a valid will and has children.